 Manitoba childcare subsidy program to be expanded

-An expansion of Manitoba’s Childcare Subsidy Program will make nearly half of all regulated spaces in the province become subsidized, the province announced on Thursday.
+An expansion of Manitoba’s Childcare Subsidy Program will make nearly half of all regulated spaces in the province become subsidized, the province and Ottawa announced on Thursday.

+The provincial government is increasing funding to the program by $82.7 million, with $64.5 million coming from the federal government through a bilateral early learning and childcare agreement for children ages six and under.

+“We know that a parent’s ability to participate in the workforce may be dependent on access to affordable childcare and today’s announcement will allow more Manitoba families to participate in the labour market and maintain employment,” said Premier Heather Stefanson.

 The expansion will go into effect on February 6.